Wedding Forums @BridalTweet

 Wedding Professionals:

-A great way to deepen your relationship with your existing customers and with new bridal leads is to send out an eNewsletter.
-An eNewsletter is really just a fancy word for a routine email that you distribute to a group of people. eNewsletters are one of the most direct and effective ways to distribute valuable content to your customers.
-In a recent blog, I outlined 7 Things to Email to Brides.
-While it is incredibly important to focus on the content that is inside the eNewsletter, it is also very important to master the outside of the email (aka the email’s subject line).
+A great way to deepen your relationship with new bridal leads and with your existing customers is to use email marketing.
+Last week, I outlined 7 Things You Should Email to Brides.
+While it is incredibly important to focus on the content that is inside the email, it is also very important to master the outside of the email (aka the email’s subject line).

 1. Keep the subject line short.
 Most email service providers (i.e. Gmail, Hotmail, AOL, etc.) will only show the first 50 characters of a subject line.
 This includes spaces.
 So, you’ll want to make sure that your subject line fits within that limit.
 Otherwise, brides won’t be able to view your entire subject line.